stipple-effect/api/color.md

 [`< API`](README.md)

-This API inherits the `color` type from the DeltaScript base language and extends it in the following ways.
+This API inherits the `color` type from the DeltaScript base language and extends it in the ways described below.

+---

 These definitions use the arbitrary color object `C` as the function caller.